To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Sometimes, when you find a growth on your dog, it can be a simple procedure to remove it.
-However, that is not always the case.
-You may find that you need to have tests, biopsies and surgeries to deal with the situation.
+However, that’s not always the case.
+You may find that you need to have tests, biopsies, and surgeries to deal with the situation.

 Susan says, “Given Dixie Mae’s history of skin issues, I have come to realize it is better to be proactive than reactive.”
 Susan inspects Dixie May regularly to stay on top of growths that arise.
 Over the past two years, she has had 23 growths removed, some malignant and some benign.
 “Having Healthy Paws Pet Insurance has enabled me to truly be proactive and have Dixie treated by the best veterinarians,” says Susan.

 We all want to make sure we keep our pups happy and healthy.
 So remember, if you see or feel something abnormal, it’s always best to get your veterinarian to check it out.
 Dogs can develop so many different types of lumps on or underneath their skin.
 Some are harmless, but others require prompt treatment.
 Being informed and prepared will help you get the best care for your precious pup.Tagged With: Aging, Cancer